NovasTaylor/Test/pages/mydoc/mydoc_senddata_shacl_shapes.md

 <a name='rc3'></a>

-### Rule Component 3: A USUBJID cannot be assigned to more than one Animal Subject
+<font class='ruleComponent'>Rule Component 3: A USUBJID cannot be assigned to more than one Animal Subject</font>

 Implicit in the definition of USUBJID and Rule SD003 is the fact that the identifier should be assigned to one and only one Animal Subject.